suvarna-sumanth/Instaread-Self-Service/README.md

   - `demo/[id]/`: The dynamic page for rendering shared demos.
 - `src/components/`: Shared React components used across the application.
   - `sections/`: Larger components that make up the main sections of the generator page.
+  - `emails/`: React components used as email templates.
   - `ui/`: Core UI components from shadcn/ui.
 - `src/lib/`: Core utilities, server actions, and constants.
   - `actions.ts`: Server Actions for handling form submissions and backend logic.
   - `firebase.ts`: Firebase Admin SDK initialization logic.
 - `src/services/`: Data access layer.
-Handles all direct communication with the database.
+Handles all direct communication with the database and external services like email.
 - `src/ai/`: Contains all AI-related logic, including flows and provider implementations.
 - `src/types/`: TypeScript type definitions for the project.